enova/prodder/README.md

 ## Requirements

-- **Ruby 3.3+** - This gem requires Ruby 3.3.0 or later
+- **Ruby 3.2+** - This gem requires Ruby 3.2.0 or later (tested on Ruby 3.2 and 3.3)
+- **Bundler 4.0+** - This gem uses Bundler 4.0.1
-- PostgreSQL 9.1.11+ (confirmed working: 9.1.11+, 9.2.6+)
+- PostgreSQL 9.1.11+ (confirmed working: 9.1.11+, 9.2.6+, 17.x)

-**Note:** Support for Ruby versions older than 3.3 (including 2.6, 2.7, and 3.0) has been removed as of version 1.0.
+**Note:** Support for Ruby versions older than 3.2 (including 2.6, 2.7, and 3.0) has been removed as of version 1.0.
 If you need to use an older Ruby version, please use a previous version of this gem.

 ## Overview